feladorhet/feladorhet/README.md

 - 👋 Hi, I’m @feladorhet
-- 👀 I’m interested in cyber security, backend and frontend development, data science and volleyball!
+- 👀 I’m interested in cyber security and deep learning!
 - 📫 How to reach me : meric.haliloglu@metu.edu.tr or merichaliloglu@gmail.com

 <!---